 CCRI Research Assistant, Jasmine Black has recently spent time exploring Manchester’s Whitworth park ahead of undertaking two weeks of fieldwork there for the Changing Treescapes project.
 This was a time to get to know the park, understand how people, flora and fauna use and enjoy it.
 The project aims to bring awareness to tree health issues such as Ash dieback and Acute Oak Decline, and better understand people’s relationships to trees.
-She has written this reflective piece about her experiences there.

 On the horizon through tall buildings, my heart beats faster with delight to see foliage emerge as I draw closer.
 A shock sensation – hot to cool as we entered in.
 Dark grey to green, diminishing heatwaves unseen.